 Turning your home into a B&B

-The process of turning your home into a B&B is fairly straightforward, but there are several considerations and adjustments you’ll need to make before you can make it available to paying customers.
+The process of turning your home into a B&B is fairly straightforward, but there are several considerations and adjustments you’ll need to make before you can make it available to customers.

 While there are a fair few things to set up before you can get going, once you’re up and running, being a live-in B&B owner is a great way to meet new people and enjoy a healthier work-life balance.